-How SKY ECC handles connections
+How SKY ECC secures connections

 Visual learners may find this image helpful as it visually explains our network connections.

-Phone security tactics step three
+Phone security step three

 How SKY ECC handles apps

-Phone security tactics step four
+Phone security step four

-- Public chargers: Bring your own charger which plugs into an outlet and don’t use public ports.
-I know they’re convenient at the mall or airport, but “juice jacking” is a real threat and hackers always go to where there is convenience and exploit that weakness.
+- Public chargers: Bring your own charger which plugs into an outlet and don’t use public USB ports.
+I know they’re convenient at the mall or airport, but “juice jacking” is real and hackers always go to where there is convenience and exploit that weakness.
 In this case you give hackers pretty much complete access to your phone once you connect to a juice jacking port which has the right software to exploit your phone.
 They can pretty much steal anything they want at that point.

 Real phone security never stops as you have to always be vigilant.
 Keep these five points in mind as you use your phone from day to day because a big part of phone security is in your head, not in your phone.

-How SKY ECC handles ongoing security issues
+How SKY ECC handles these security issues

 Let’s look at each of the five points above one by one in turn:

-Make the right phone security choices
+Make smart phone security choices

 This Cyber Security Awareness month, be sure to learn how to protect yourself online in all settings, not just on your phone.
 Many of the tactics discussed here can apply directly to other mobile devices, and even your desktop computer.